marcmoy/minesweeper/README.md

 <strong>To-do-list:</strong>

 - [ ] refactor
-- [ ] prevent user from entering 'stupid' formats
+- [x] prevent user from entering 'stupid' formats
-- [ ] colorize numbers and grid to match real game
+- [x] colorize numbers and grid to match real game
 - [ ] fill number of adjacent bombs to each tile even if it is face-down, so game-over rendering works
+- [ ] add save/load feature